MadhavGarg98/S85_ecommerce/README.md

-## Milestone 11: Dynamic Product Display 🚀

-### ✅ Fetching Product Data
+## Milestone 27: My Orders Page 🛍️

+✅ My Orders Page
-- Created an endpoint to retrieve all stored products from MongoDB.
+- Created a "My Orders" page to display all user orders.

+✅ API Integration
+- Sent a GET request to the `my-orders` endpoint.
-- Implemented API call logic in the frontend to fetch data dynamically.
+- Passed the user's email to fetch all orders.

-### ✅ Displaying Products
-- Passed fetched product data to the Product Card component.
+✅ UI & Navigation
-- Rendered product information dynamically on the homepage.
+- Displayed all user orders on the page.

----
+- Added "My Orders" to the navbar for easy access.

+Now, users can easily view their order history! 🚀